Bellevue F.C.: History

 The club was founded in 2016 after a discussion about starting a football team, between a group of friends under a tree at Bellevue Park in Wrexham.
 This is the tree represented prominently on the club badge.
 In 2017 they joined the North East Wales League.

 The club emphasises inclusion of people from all backgrounds - in May 2025 it was reported that its teams included 17 different nationalities.
 They have also been described as the "most diverse football club in the world".

 In January 2022 a match was played against a team from Wrexham Town Police Station, aiming to "break down barriers" through the use of football.

+Anne Marie Withers is the head coach of the men's team.
+She is the first female coach of a men's team in North Wales.